-In Scotland, you don’t need to travel far to feel like you’ve stepped back in time.
-The rugged landscape stretches as far as the eye can see and life at local villages goes at a different pace.
+You don’t need to travel far to feel like you’ve stepped back in time in Scotland.
+The rugged landscape stretches as far as the eye can see, and life in local villages goes at a different pace.

-The namesake blackhouse is a traditional type of house that used to be common in this area but has almost completely disappeared by now.
+The namesake blackhouse is a traditional type of house that used to be common in this area but has almost entirely disappeared by now.
 The village of Gearrannan on the Isle of Lewis consists entirely of these beautiful stone and thatch buildings sitting on the edge of the water.